 This schedule is presented to illustrate required supplementary information for a 10 year period.
-The District adopted GASB 75 during fiscal 2017, as a result, only two years of information are presented.
+The District adopted GASB 75 during fiscal 2017, as a result, only one year of information is presented.

 SOUTH UMPQUA SCHOOL DISTRICT NO. 19 SCHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET PENSION ASSET/(LIABILITY) AND SCHEDULE OF THE DISTRICT'S CONTRIBUTIONS OREGON PUBLIC EMPLOYEES RETIREMENT SYSTEM (OPERS) LAST 10 FISCAL YEARS ENDING JUNE 30 (For Years Information is Available)